HIGH COURT OF PUNJAB AND HARYANA AT CHANDIGARH

 (II) Experience certificate in the proforma prescribed at Appendix VI shall be produced from customers stating proof of satisfactory execution and completion of the contract(s) besides duly certifying nature, period of contract, and value of work handled.

-(III) Where the estimated contract value of Handling & Transport Contract is less than Rupees Five Crores, Tenderer without the requisite experience as mentioned above may also participate subject to providing an undertaking that an additional Performance guarantee in the form of bank guarantee of 10 of the contract value from SBI Bank or Its Associate Banks or the other Public Sector Banks will be given, if selected.
+(III) Where the estimated contract value of Handling & Transport Contract is less than Rupees Five Crores, Tenderer without the requisite experience as mentioned above may also participate subject to providing an undertaking that an additional Performance Guarantee in the form of bank guarantee of 10 of the contract value from SBI Bank or Its Associate Banks or the other Public Sector Banks will be given, if selected.
 The format of the Bank Guarantee to be provided in such cases is at Appendix-V of Annexure-I.

 (IV) If the Tenderer is a partnership firm, there shall not be any re-constitution of the partnership without the prior written consent of the Corporation till the satisfactory completion of the contract.